Tips and advice

 Some vehicles, including classic cars or niche models of special interest, can be allowed to be repaired ‘irrespective of extent of damage’, as long as it’s safe for them to return to the road.

-Cat B cars are usually bought for their parts and scrap metal.
-Cat S and Cat N cars can be bought by car repairers, dealers or private individuals for repair and return to the road.
-If you’re thinking of buying a damaged car to repair it, you’ll need to have a good idea of the costs involved - and there might be additional unseen damage which could lead to higher costs.
+Car repairers, dealers or those who are particularly mechanically-minded can purchase a Cat S or Cat N car directly from a salvage auction, and carry out the repairs themselves.
+If you’re thinking of buying a damaged car to repair it, you’ll need to have a good idea of the costs involved – there might be additional unseen damage which could lead to higher costs.

 If you're buying for personal use, resale profit probably isn't a factor.
 If a salvage vehicle holds particular interest – perhaps it's a model or specification that you've long been searching for – a repairable Cat N or Cat S car could make sense even if the cost of repair means it ends up saving you only a little money compared to an undamaged car.